 The winter trail takes you from Äkäshotelli across the ice of Lake Äkäslompolo towards a forested ascent.
 After the climb, the trail winds through the snowy forest and open mires and you’ll also catch a few glimpses of the fells between the trees.

-Before you arrive at the Latvamaja ski café, the route follows the edge of a mire along the borders of the national park’s wilderness areas.
-Animals inhabit these expansive mires and quiet forests throughout the year.
+Before you arrive at the Latvamaja ski café, the route follows the edge of a mire along the borders of a national park, which are inhabited by animals throughout the year.

 The early spring sunshine is sure to put a smile on your face.
-The gently rolling downhill section continues on to the amazing fell scenery at Kesänkijärvi lean-to shelter.
-The lean-to is a great place to see some Siberian jays and meet other hikers.
+The gently rolling downhill section continues on to the amazing fell scenery at Kesänkijärvi lean-to shelter, which is a great place to see some Siberian jays and meet other hikers.
 From Kesänkijärvi, you’ll pedal beside the mire and back to the starting point.

 The winter trail intersects with other trails a few times.
 Remember to take other people into consideration.